zhugaowei/daya0576.github.io/source/_posts/2016-08-11-9820-project-managment.markdown

 Lecturer's feedback of project3~~
 I'm the PM of that project :)
 **Kun Dong**
 Very late on Q1/Q2.
 All three posts within 21 minutes and all very brief.
-This points to one thing alone and that is poor preparation and participation.
+This points to one thing alone, and that is poor preparation and participation.
 Q3 was similar in that 3 of 4 posts were within 28 minutes and all three posts were brief.
 Q4 – all three posts within 12 minutes and they were even briefer.
 Feedback on Final Report.